simon-frankau/speedball2-re-amiga/README.md

 The main game engine is pretty well conserved between the Megadrive and Amiga versions.

-Lots to TODO here...

- * Monitor images 0x173ca-0x1afca

- * TODO: Put up font image 0x01afbe-0x1b55e?
-Maybe as far as 0x01b6ee

-The memory up to 0x1bc3e, including all the key game code (TODO:
-AFAICT, right now) stays stable, while the memory above it, up to the screen buffers, is used by overlays.
+The memory up to 0x1bc3e, including all the key game code stays stable, while the memory above it, up to the screen buffers, is used by overlays.

 ### Overlays